 Below are some suggested 16/8 fasting hours and eating windows.

-People working regular hours, use any of the Schedule below:
+If you work regular hours, please use any of the Schedule below:

 For Night Shift workers, try the Schedule below: